Microsoft-CISL/sqlite-autotuning/README.md

 ## Start of Class

-1. Open the codespace created above
+1. Open the codespace previously created above.

 1. Make sure the MLOS dependencies are up to date.